-You will need to consider how best conduct these consultations, whether a phone call would be the best option, a video call such as the use of Teams, Zoom, Skype etc. or whether a face to face meeting on site (following social distancing) would be the best option.
-You will know your employees better than anyone else so you would need to decide how to consult with your employees, or ask them what their preference would be, you could always use a combination of all 3 depending on the part of the process.
+You will need to consider how best to conduct these consultations, whether a phone call would be the best option, a video call such as the use of Teams, Zoom, Skype etc. or whether a face-to-face meeting on site (following social distancing) would be the best option.
+You will know your employees better than anyone else so you would need to decide how to consult with your employees or ask them what their preference would be, you could always use a combination of all 3 depending on the part of the process.

 Remember you may not have a recognised union or elected representatives for collective consultation, therefore you will need to elect employee reps to facilitate an efficient process, you will need to factor in time to elect these employee reps in a fair and transparent way.

 2. Not being clear with staff about why redundancy is required

 The Coronavirus Job Retention Scheme was implemented to furlough employees with the aim to preserve as many jobs as possible.
 When making redundancies one of the questions likely to be is “Why can’t I stay on furlough?”
 You will need to be objective and ensure you have thought of all scenarios when making the decision to make redundancies.
 Furlough may enable you to keep more employees whilst not making them redundant, however, furlough may also mean a cost to the business that cannot be sustained from August to October with the employer having to contribute towards the scheme in increments from August with Employer NIC’s and Pension Contributions.